 We all know how difficult it is to combine motherhood and career.

-I started feeling left behind because all around me I see people chasing their dreams, my husband inclusive.
+I started feeling left behind because all around me, I saw people chasing their dreams, including my husband.

-Seeing myself put in efforts every day no matter how little has made me feel better about myself.
+Seeing myself put in effort every day, no matter how little, has made me feel better about myself.

 4. If you want something, ask

-Yesterday, I had cramps.
-Husband came back from work early and noticed I was moody.
-He was sympathetic.
+My husband came back from work early and noticed I was moody.